Manta ray night dive: Conservation and the Manta Pacific Research Foundation

 With the increasing popularity of this dive the conservation and protection of manta rays has become a priority for dive operators and organizations.
 Manta rays in other parts of the Pacific Ocean have been hunted by fishermen as a result of the increasing demand for manta ray gill plates.
 Local organizations, such as the Manta Pacific Research Foundation, try to protect the local manta rays and educate the public about manta rays and other sea life.
-The Manta Pacific Research Foundation's mission is to "study manta rays in their natural habitat, conduct scientific research, provide education programs for the public about manta rays and the marine environment, and to establish and promote global manta ray conservation".
+The Manta Pacific Research Foundation's mission is to "study manta rays in their natural habitat, conduct scientific research, provide education programs for the public about manta rays and the marine environment, and to establish and promote global manta ray conservation."
 As a result of manta rays' fragile biological composition, guidelines to protect the health of the manta rays at this dive have been set forth by The Ocean Recreation council of Hawaii and PADI's Project AWARE.
-The guidelines are strictly enforced by dive operations that conduct this dive.
+The guidelines are strictly enforced by dive operations that conduct the dive in Kona.

-Dive shops

-Several dive shops in Kailua-Kona and offer one-tank or two-tank dives.
-Most dive trips depart from Honokohau harbor, which is only a short trip to the dive site.

-Manta ray diving tours on Hawaii occur year-round; they are not limited by seasons.